esphome/build-action/README.md

 This action will output a folder named with the output `name` and will contain three files:

+- `manifest.json`
+  - If `complete-manifest` is set to `true` then this file is directly usable by esp-web-tools.
-- `manifest.json` - This goes into the `builds` section of an esp-web-tools manifest.json.
+  - Otherwise, this goes into the `builds` section of an esp-web-tools manifest.json.
 - `{name}.factory.bin` - The firmware to be flashed with esp-web-tools.
 - `{name}.ota.bin` - The firmware that can be flashed over-the-air to the device using the [Managed Updated via HTTP Request](https://esphome.io/components/update/http_request).